What is Life Insurance?

 Different insurance providers offer different rates, so it can pay to shop around.
 There are two different types of life insurance, term life insurance and whole of life insurance.

-Whole of Life Insurance – This policy will provide a cash lump sum on death – as long as you keep up with the monthly premiums.
+Whole of Life Cover – These policies provide cover for the entire duration of the policy holder’s life – as long as you keep up with the monthly premiums.
 As such, these policies are often more expensive than other term policies.
-There are two forms of whole of Life Assurance, one can be investment linked or purely insurance based.
+These can be investment-linked or purely insurance-based.

 If you’re thinking about life insurance and Critical Illness Cover, it could be worth considering Combined Cover – which can be cheaper.